Agenda item

 Officers were thanked for their hard work on processing complaints as they come in and investigating them to resolve issues identified.
 The importance of customers / tenants knowing how to complain and being empowered to complain was noted.

-It was commented that the report presented to the committee did not cover the beginning of the process (i.e. the interface and how easy it was for people to make a complaint).
+It was commented that the report presented to the Committee did not cover the beginning of the process (i.e. the interface and how easy it was for people to make a complaint).
 Members wanted assurance that there were a range of ways in which customers and tenants can complain to the Council, e.g. phone call, letter, reception, or email.
 It was explained to the Committee that the policy sets out the ways that people can complain and that complaints received through any of the methods available are logged through a central complaint log.

 A query was raised about how the Council supports people who don’t have the means or ability to complain via technology.
 It was explained that people may receive support to make a complaint via a trusted person and be supported by council officers to complain or be supported during the complaints process for example by the community support hub.
 Some recent changes to the Parkside reception area were also outlined, which had been implemented in response to customer and member feedback, meaning that there is now a customer liaison officer located in one of the customer meeting rooms in order to assist when people come in and ask for advice.